 Water is the most important nutrient for dogs.
 The body can only store so much water, so ongoing replenishment is important.
 Dogs typically regulate their water intake well, keeping their total intake fairly constant.
 Their total daily water intake will vary somewhat depending on environment, activity, and food composition.
 Dogs eating a dry kibble will drink more than those dogs who acquire part of their water intake from canned food.

 Energy requirements among healthy young adult dogs can vary widely.
-Neutered dogs have a lower energy requirement than intact dogs, and females tend to require fewer calories than males among neutered dogs.
-Because most dogs are minimally active, dogs fed the amount recommended on most nutritional products (according to their body weight) will actually be overfed.
+Neutered dogs have lower energy requirements than intact dogs, and females tend to require fewer calories than neutered male dogs.
+Because most dogs are minimally active, dogs fed the amount recommended on most nutritional products (according to their body weight), will actually be overfed.
 It may be wise to choose a food quantity about 15% to 20% lower than that recommendation.
-For instance, if the bag suggests feeding your normal-weight Labrador retriever 5 cups per day, a more reasonable starting point would be 4 cups per day.
-Reweighing about every 3 to 4 weeks will illuminate whether this is the correct portion.
+For instance, if the bag suggests feeding your normal-weight Labrador Retriever 5 cups per day, a more reasonable starting point would be 4 cups per day.
+Reweigh him every 3 to 4 weeks to determine whether this is the correct portion.